dynatrace-oss/dynatrace-gcp-monitor/HACKING.md

 # Dynatrace Google Cloud Integration Hacking instructions

+Disclaimer:

+Please note that following instructions are supported by the community only.
+They serve as a guideline on what you can modify and/or extend for a better Dynatrace GCP monitoring experience.

+Feel free to share your ideas back with us, allowing everyone to benefit from the open source approach.

 ## Development environment setup

 To run worker function locally you have to have Python dev environment installed: `Python 3.8` with `pip` tool.